javier-sy/MusaLCEforLive/README.md

 [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license)).

 For this reason **MusaLCEforLive** can't have a Copyright nor a LICENSE.
-It I could put a license it would be licensed under **GPL 3.0 License** that I think could be compatible with the intention of the authors (material and spiritual) of the code on which **MusaLCEforLIVE** is based.
+If I could put a license it would be licensed under **GPL 3.0 License** that I think could be compatible with the intention of the authors (material and spiritual) of the code on which **MusaLCEforLIVE** is based.